elightup/slim-seo-docs/docs/slim-seo-schema/10-acf-integration.md

 ---
-title: Advanced Custom Fields Integration
+title: ACF Integration
 ---

-Slim SEO Schema has a deep integration with [Advanced Custom Fields (ACF)](https://www.advancedcustomfields.com/).
+Slim SEO Schema has a deep integration with [Advanced Custom Fields](https://www.advancedcustomfields.com/) (ACF).
 The integration allows you to insert ACF fields into schema properties easily.
 It works with normal fields, groups, repeaters and flexible content.

 ## Inserting ACF fields